Historical Resource Assessment Requirements

 The MD should require that protective measures be taken in instances where a proposed development or land use redesignation would be located in or near the following areas:

 - Nesting, feeding and staging areas for birds

 - Wildlife corridors

-Proponents of development or redesignation of land which the MD believes may encompass historical resources, may be required to demonstrate to the satisfaction of the MD that the proposals would not jeopardize or significantly damage the characteristics of the resource.
-To this end, the MD may require a historical resource assessment by an appropriate qualified Professional at the proponent's expense.
+Proponents of development or redesignation of land which the County believes may encompass historical resources, may be required to demonstrate to the satisfaction of the MD that the proposals would not jeopardize or significantly damage the characteristics of the resource.
+To this end, the County may require a historical resource assessment by an appropriate qualified Professional at the proponent's expense.